Paturages/ch-wiki/ch-dictionary.md

 ![Les Paul Controls](/uploads/dictionary/les-paul-controls.jpg "Guitar Controls")

 The coloured buttons on the neck of the guitar are called **frets**.
-The plastic piece that moves in two opposite directions is called the **strumbar**
+The plastic piece that moves in two opposite directions is called the **strumbar**.
 You will be using the frets and the strumbar for menu navigation: the green button for confirmation, the red button for cancellation, and the up-down strumbar movements for selecting and navigation.
 The metal part of the guitar that moves up and down in a spring-like motion is called the **whammy bar**.
 # Notes and note types